Making an application

 What is the assessment centre and how should I prepare?

-You’ll be asked to take part in a group exercise, give a presentation and complete a face-to-face interview (for placements it’s interview only).
+You'll be asked to take part in different assessment exercises including a group exercise and an interview.
 It’s a chance for you to meet some of our senior leaders and current graduates, to ask us questions and demonstrate your enthusiasm for a career at Network Rail.
 From our point of view, the assessment centre will give us a realistic picture of you, your skills, abilities and knowledge of our business.

 We very much want you to be successful at the assessment centre and will do our best to make you feel welcome and as relaxed as possible.